FormulaMonks/thicket/packages/thicket-pubications/16-apps-you-might-find-in-a-decentralised-app-store-by-mid-2018.md

 Interconnected nodes in an IPFS swarm can maintain a shared data structure.
 This data structure can receive modification events like adding new data, removing data and modifying existing data.
 In order to be able to normalize the data state between all the nodes we looked into tools that treat the data structure as an _append only log store_.
 This means that changes can occur independently and be processed serially to reach the current state of the data.
 Data can receive updates while in offline mode and then be merged once the node reconnects.

 CRDT data structures can be used for Backend and Frontend apps.
 They can even be used to normalize state for a Backend app communicating with a Fronted app.
 IPFS nodes benefit from this data structures for any type of node, browser or not.
-It is a data structure to normalize state between webapps or backend apps or nodes (or a mix of all of them) that are accessing and modifying the same data source.
+It is a data structure to normalize state between webapps or Backend apps or nodes (or a mix of all of them) that are accessing and modifying the same data source.

 To maintain data consistency between the interconnected nodes in our app, we used [`YJS`](https://github.com/y-js/yjs).
 It gave us the freedom to collaborate on shared data structures without having to normalize them every time any node updated the data.
 Changes are automatically broadcasted and there is no need to figure out who did what and in what order to keep the data consistent.
 It also gave us, out of the box, the ability to work offline and to merge updates into the shared data once the node reconnected to the network.